 During construction works where sediment may be generated or in the case where soil is exposed and there is a risk of sediment transport due to a rain event or freshet, turbidity is to be monitored.
-For further details on inspections and monitoring requirements for water quality, refer to the Inuvik Airport Environmental Monitoring Plan (Associated 2023a).
+For further details on inspections and monitoring requirements for water quality, refer to the latest version of the Inuvik Airport Environmental Monitoring Plan (Version 1.1) (Associated 2023a), Version 1.2 still to be approved by the GLWB.